 The Flash possesses unfathomable speed so advanced that he can pass through walls or even travel through time.
 It would take something unearthly to best him.
 Make way for Green Lantern, who could summon a myriad of inventive devices to vanquish The Flash.

 With his magical ring, Green Lantern can use his imagination to conjure up a robust repertoire of weaponry.
-Green Lantern’s mighty, but not without susceptibilities.
+Green Lantern is mighty, but not without susceptibilities.
 His ring drains of power over time, requiring a recharging period, and he’s only as strong as his will allows.
 Heaven forbid he lose his willpower after contracting a crushing case of the Mondays at his Green Lantern Corps meetings.

 Wonder Woman could hold her own in a straight-up brawl against Superman, but she also wouldn’t shy away from exploiting his weaknesses.
 After reaching a pugilistic impasse, kryptonite and cunning would serve Wonder Woman well as a finishing move against the Man of Steel.

 Superman, Wonder Woman, Thor, and, well, all of these superheroes have one glaring deficiency: they’re all powerless against magic.
 Sorcerer Supreme Doctor Strange has a seemingly endless armament of mystical abilities, such as manipulating time, resurrecting the dead, spirit possession, and shaping energy fields.
 He’s also a board-certified physician, which means he has potent abilities for condescension.
-Of course, he is human and therefore has all the vulnerabilities of a man, but his compilation of superpowers could counteract practically any attack and more than qualifies him to leave a pile of subdued heroes in his wake.
+Of course, he’s human and therefore has all the vulnerabilities of a man, but his superpowers could counteract practically any attack and more than qualifies him to leave a pile of subdued heroes in his wake.